INTERPRETERS FAQs

 Q. I am interested in working as an interpreter in federal court in a language other than Spanish.
 How can I get on your roster of interpreters?

-You must submit a cover letter, proof of credentials, resume, along with a completed fiscal year contract.
-The documents can be mailed to Clerk's Office, 156 Federal Street, Portland ME 04101.
+You must submit a cover letter, proof of credentials, and resume.
+The documents can be mailed to the Clerk’s Office, attention Lindsey Tully, 156 Federal Street, Portland, ME 04101.

 Q. What about criminal background checks for interpreters?